josephwegner/arduino/Readme.md

 flex.js
 -------
 Change the color of an RGB LED based on how much flex is on a flex sensor.
+Check out [the video](http://www.youtube.com/watch?v=DoWiGai84ps&feature=youtu.be).

 **Component:**
 - RGB LED